 The Silver Tones Singers is the name of Manning Valley’s U3A Choir.
 Commencing in 2009 with a small number of singers, it has grown in numbers and reputation over the years.
-In 2016 choir numbers have fluctuated around 50 men and women – but mostly women; they seem always to be short of men, bass and tenor voices, all especially welcome to join.
+Choir numbers have fluctuated around 50 men and women – mostly women.
+The choir always seems to be short of male bass and tenor voices and male U3A members are encouaged to join.

-The choir sings songs in unison, in two and four part harmony (soprano, alto, tenor and bass), as a full choir, separately as groups of men and women, and as soloists.
+The choir sings songs in unison, in two and four part harmony (soprano, alto, tenor and bass) as a full choir, separately as groups of men and women, and as soloists.
 They perform regularly at aged care facilities and at other venues, and raise funds for local charities through presentation of two well-attended public concerts each year.
-Almost $12,000 has been raised through these concerts in the four years to 2017.
-Supported charities have been Can Assist, Taree Base Hospital Children’s Ward, Manning Valley Push for Palliative and Taree Women’s Refuge.

-The growth of the choir, as well as the quality of their work, is in no small measure due to the dedication and expertise of its Musical Director.
-Pam Archer is well known in the Manning Valley both for her musical performance, and expertise as a teacher of choral groups.
+The growth of the choir, as well as the quality of their work, is in no small measure due to the dedication and expertise of its Musical Director, Pam Archer.
+Pam is well known in the Manning Valley both for her musical performance and expertise as a teacher of choral groups.
 The Silver Tones Singers respond to her enthusiastic, caring and patient teaching with joy, meeting her challenges but having fun along the way.
 Their music is wonderful to hear.

 For a taste of their music, click on the appropriate Manning Valley U3A icons below.